ng-Classic/ng-classic/aio/content/guide/http.md

 <div class="alert is-helpful">

 **TIP**: <br />
-If you set the cloned request body to `undefined`, Angular assumes you intend to leave the body as is.
+If you set the cloned request body to `undefined`, Angular Classicassumes you intend to leave the body as is.

 </div>